openepicdev/maintaine.rs/source/bxcodec.md

 And because of these two projects on GitHub, I became one of the top Go GitHub developers in Indonesia, LOL.
 It is based on GitHub stars gained.

 With these stats, I can easily apply to any company in Indonesia back then.
 At least I will get noticed first.
-Even though I know it’s just a kind of fun thing to do, I think it helps motivate me to work more on my open-source libraries.
+Even though I know it’s just a kind of fun thing to do, I think it helps motivate me to work more on my Open Source libraries.
 I address the new issues that people raise in the library, or maybe think of creating a new library that might be useful for others.

 ## **Challenges as Maintainers\!**